syncfusion-content/wpf-docs/wpf/TreeViewAdv/Populating-with-data.md

 ---
 layout: post
-title: Populating with Data
+title: Populating with Data | Syncfusion
-description: Populating with Data
+description: This section describes about how to populating with treeview items
 platform: wpf
 control: TreeViewAdv
 documentation: ug